 - Pedirka Desert (1250sq. km)

-I visited Sydney back in Nov 2015, spring time, September to November & March to May are best time to visit Australia.
+I visited Sydney back in Nov 2015, springtime, September to November & March to May are the best times to visit Australia.
 Most of the tourists opt for these months to visit Australia.
-The weather during these seasons is neither too hot nor too cold that makes it perfect to have a walk around Australia.
+The weather during these seasons is neither too hot nor too cold that making it perfect to have a walk around Australia.
 I have a friend living in Sydney so accommodation is taken care.
-She recommend getting an Opal card with a minimum top up of A$20.
-You can use an Opal card for an Opal fare on metro/train, bus, ferry or light rail services in Sydney and surrounds with Opal Pay, just tap with your Opal card for fast, convenient way to pay your fare.
+She recommends getting an Opal card with a minimum top-up of A$20.
+You can use an Opal card for an Opal fare on metro/train, bus, ferry or light rail services in Sydney and surrounds with Opal Pay, just tap with your Opal card for a fast, convenient way to pay your fare.

 Opera House and Harbor Bridge

 Sydney have lots of attraction to see, here are some recommendations, top on the list and well known throughout the world is the Opera House which is a UNESCO World Heritage Site and the star attraction on the glittering harbor.
 This graceful building, shaped like shells or billowing sails, perches on a finger of land surrounded by water.
 Second on the list is Sydney Harbour Bridge (you can see from slides above) built in 1932 was the world’s largest steel arch bridge till today connecting north and south shores in a single curve rising 134 meters above the waters.
 Besides 8 lane highway its also run two railway lines.
-You can stroll across on walkway or if you are daring enough and not afraid of height, try this spectacular bridge climb, there are tour that take you up to 134 meters summit.
+You can stroll across on a walkway or if you are daring enough and not afraid of height, try this spectacular bridge climb, there are tours that takes you up to 134 meters summit.
 You may be shivering once on top but the view is rewarding.
-Also don’t miss out one of the most popular things to do here and the Sydney waterfront setting by hopping on their Harbor Cruises from Circular Quay, their city’s main ferry terminal that take you on cruise nearby, there are many wharf that you can alight, like Sydney Olympic Park and Kissing Point (pictures on above slides) and other prime spots like Manly, Watsons Bay and Taronga Park Zoo.
-If you happen to be here between May to November, another interesting trip you can explore is Sydney Whale Watching Cruise where they sail you to open ocean on a custom-built catamaran with large windows.
+Also don’t miss out on one of the most popular things to do here and the Sydney waterfront setting by hopping on their Harbor Cruises from Circular Quay, their city’s main ferry terminal that takes you on cruise nearby, there are many wharves that you can alight, like Sydney Olympic Park and Kissing Point (pictures on above slides) and other prime spots like Manly, Watsons Bay and Taronga Park Zoo.
+If you happen to be here between May to November, another interesting trip you can explore is Sydney Whale Watching Cruise where they sail you to the open ocean on a custom-built catamaran with large windows.
 You may often encounter dolphins, sea birds and other marine animals during the 2.5 hours tour.
-For those who is willing to stretch their wallet a bit for a special experience in Sydney, can book a 3 course gourmet lunch at Cottage Point Inn by seaplane tour that includes a scenic flight that provides an excellent perspective on the iconic sights of Sydney Harbour before landing before your seaplane gently lands near the restaurant’s dock.
+For those who are willing to stretch their wallet a bit for a special experience in Sydney, can book a 3-course gourmet lunch at Cottage Point Inn by seaplane tour that includes a scenic flight that provides an excellent perspective on the iconic sights of Sydney Harbour before landing before your seaplane gently lands near the restaurant’s dock.
 Read more about Lunch at Cottage Point Inn by Seaplane from Sydney 2021 .
-In the evening, you can experience Sydney Harbour by joining an all inclusive Dinner Cruise to enjoy the beautiful harbour view with a 3 course dining experience and wine
+In the evening, you can experience Sydney Harbour by joining an all-inclusive Dinner Cruise to enjoy the beautiful harbor view with a 3-course dining experience and wine

 Darling Harbour, Madame Tussaud, Sydney Zoo

 Not forgetting another hot spot nearby, while you are here, is Darling Harbour, which is a waterfront pedestrian area filled with restaurants, shops, museums, exhibitions and entertainment which include Madame Tussaud, Sydney Zoo and Sea Life Aquarium which contain the world’s largest collection of Australian marine life.
-There are also Powerhouse Museum which offers exhibits on science, technology, design and history and Australian National Maritime Museum featuring past naval defence of the nation.
-A replica of Captain Cook’s ship also dock here for the nautical-minded history buffs (picture above).
-Other attractions here includes IMAX and 9D theater, harbor jet boat rides, simulated flights and racing car adventures.
-Within walking distance from here, you can visit a Romanesque-style Queen Victoria Building built between 1893 and 1898, this elegant building is crowned by by high central dome surrounded by 20 smaller ones.
-If you want to see Sydney skyline, head to 309 meter high Sydney Tower that rise from busy Centre point shopping mall.
-There is an observation deck at top as well as a glass-floor platform.
-Enjoy panoramic views while having a meal at one of the revolving restaurants or cafe.
+There are also the Powerhouse Museum which offers exhibits on science, technology, design and history and the Australian National Maritime Museum featuring past the naval defense of the nation.
+A replica of Captain Cook’s ship also docks here for the nautical-minded history buffs (picture above).
+Other attractions here include IMAX and 9D theater, harbor jet boat rides, simulated flights and racing car adventures.
+Within walking distance from here, you can visit a Romanesque-style Queen Victoria Building built between 1893 and 1898, this elegant building is crowned by high central dome surrounded by 20 smaller ones.
+If you want to see the Sydney skyline, head to 309 meters high Sydney Tower that rises from the busy Centre point shopping mall.
+There is an observation deck at the top as well as a glass-floor platform.
+Enjoy panoramic views while having a meal at one of the revolving restaurants or cafes.
 Plan your next vacation here 12go.asia or Trip.com

 Sydney Fish Market